Air Fryer French Toast

 - Shake Off Excess Custard: Before placing the bread slices in the air fryer, gently shake off any excess custard to avoid excessive dripping and potential burning.

-- Arrange in a Single Layer: Place the dipped bread slice on your basket in a single layer.
+- Arrange in a Single Layer: Place the dipped bread slice in a single layer on your basket.
 Avoid overcrowding, as it may lead to uneven cooking.

 - Flip Midway Through Cooking: Flip the French toast slices halfway through the cooking process to ensure even browning on both sides.